Unforgettable Chiang Mai Treehouse Experience – Rabeang Pasak Resort

 Inside the room is a built-in bed and counter with fan.
 There are several hooks to hang things from since space is limited.
 They provide you with some books, in case you feel like reading before bed.
 The room has electricity and all the outdoor area does as well.
 The temperature was on the hot side during our stay, but still not as hot as the city.
 We did not need the blanket for most of the night and had the fan on during the day, if we were in the room.

-Dining is available at set times for guests at Rabeang Pasak Tree House Resort.
+Dining is available at set times.
 They include breakfast every morning between 8am and 10am.
 Our “America” breakfast included two eggs (fired or scrambled), sausage, ham, and salad, along with toast and butter.
 Lunch is available for 150THB (just under $5USD) and dinner is 300 THB (just under $10USD), per person.
 They cook great food and the portions are very big.
 Once of the best parts of our stay were the meals we enjoyed daily!

 There are designated times when lunch and dinner are served.
 They give you about an hour and half window to catch a bite to eat.
 The hours are very realistic and we never felt that we were going to miss any food.
 There is not much to get lost in doing nearby, you just have to make sure your naps don’t drag out too long!